xxjayx/bullseye_pipeline_update/README.md

 ## requirements
 - a working `FreeSurfer 6.0.0` installation
 - `Python 2.7` (with packages `nibabel`, `nipype`, `numpy` and `scipy`)
+- We used 'Python 3.12.3' in updated version by Minjae So

 ## installation